 Restful, nourishing sleep is not only essential to getting things done and performing at one’s best, it also supports optimal functioning of the immune system, mood stability, improved energy and motivation levels, and enhanced overall well-being.People have been turning to cannabis for its possible health benefits for many years.
 Its ability to help people is mentioned in the “Atharvaveda”, a Hindu text that dates back to 1500 B.C., and its use for inducing sleep is described in a 1200 A.D.
 Chinese medical text.

 Today, people are still using cannabis to help them sleep, particularly CBD, or cannabidiol, which has shown great results in treating pain, inflammation and anxiety, some of the causes of Insomnia.
 It’s easy to understand why people are turning to CBD to help with sleep: Almost 80 percent of Americans say they have trouble sleeping at least once a week.
-In a study in the January issue of The Permanente Journal, published by the Kaiser-Permanente health insurance company, Colorado researchers looked at the health records of 72 patients who were treated with CBD for either anxiety or poor sleep.
+In a study in the January issue of The Permanente Journal, published by the Kaiser-Permanente health insurance company, Colorado researchers looked at the health records of 72 patients who were treated with CBD for either anxiety or poor sleep, in which case you might want to like filling this empty 510 vape cartridges with prescribed CBD extracts.
 During the three-month study, anxiety levels did decline, even in people whose main complaint was poor sleep: 47 experienced anxiety and 25 experienced poor sleep.
 Each of the subjects were given 25 milligrams (mg) of CBD in capsule form each day.
 In the first month, 79.2 percent of the patients reported lower anxiety levels and 66.7 percent reported better sleep.In a recent nationally representative Consumer Reports survey, about 10 percent of Americans who reported trying CBD said they used it to help them sleep – a majority said it worked.

 Scientists have some biological explanations for how CBD may affect both sleep and anxiety.
 Recent studies have shown that Cannabinoids (CBD) compounds interact with receptors throughout the body—the so-called endocannabinoid system—including the brain.
 At least one of those type of receptors is thought to affect the body’s sleep/wake cycle, offering one explanation for how CBD could affect sleep directly.
 Scientists found CBD also interacts with another receptor in the brain linked to anxiety.
 In the study, “The Human Endocannabinoid System Meets the Inflammatory Cytokine Cascade” by Dennis Hill “Let us look more closely at the two primary therapeutic cannabinoids, THC and CBD.
 The National Institutes of Health tell us that THC is the best known because of its signature psycho- tropic effect.
 This government report shows THC to be effective as an anti-cancer treatment, an appetite stimulant, analgesic, antiemetic, anxiolytic, and sedative.